Whatsapp Icon

 On the day of your lumpectomy, you'll start by changing into a hospital gown and having an IV line inserted.
 The key steps during the surgery include:

-2. Incision: The surgeon makes a small incision on your breast at the tumor site.
+2. Incision: The surgeon makes a small incision on your breast at the tumour site.
 Depending on the location, the incision might be near the edge of the areola or underneath the breast to minimize visible scarring.

-3. Removing the Tumor: The surgeon removes the tumor along with a small margin of healthy tissue around it to ensure no cancer cells are left behind.
+3. Removing the Tumor: The surgeon removes the tumour along with a small margin of healthy tissue around it to ensure no cancer cells are left behind.
 In some cases, a small sample of lymph nodes may also be removed for testing.

 Immediate Post-Operative Care